 Object Selection Tool in Photoshop

-Object selection tool is an effective tool that allows manual or automatic selection of objects from a particular region in an image.
+Object selection tool is an effective tool that allows manual or automatic selection of objects from a particular area in an image.
 However, note that it works best when the photo is clearly defined with the right amount of contrast.

 You can find it in the Toolbox option, just above the Quick Selection Tool.
 If not, go to Edit under Toolbar Customize Toolbar find the tool in the Extra Tools sectiondrag it to the Toolbar on the left.